SrGMC/tools/image2heic/README.md

 # image2heic

-Tool to converts images to a HEIC file which vastly reduces file size.
+Tool to convert images to a HEIC file which vastly reduces file size.
  This script resizes images to a 3508xH or Wx3508 size, an optimum size between printing and storage.